 - The following documents are required: (1) the filled FEBS | EMBO Women in Science Nomination Form, (2) letters of support from two other scientists, and (3) the nominee’s CV (max. three pages, including list of most relevant publications).

-- The nomination form should give details of the nominee's contribution(s) to the field and describe any outstanding achievements; please include evidence of international recognition, leadership and mentorship qualities, as well as honours and awards.
+- The nomination form asks the nominator to give details of the nominee’s contribution(s) to the field and describe any outstanding achievements.
+Please include evidence of international recognition, leadership and mentorship qualities, honours and awards, as well as any activities to support gender diversity in science.
 The committee finds it informative to have an overview of the candidate’s career, but is most interested in contributions within the last five years.

 - There is no requirement for the nominee, nominator or supporters to be associated with EMBO or FEBS.